 One committee that Kurian would create once elected would be a group of student representatives from The Masters School, Dobbs Ferry High School, and Mercy University alongside Dobbs Ferry, officials to create more engagement between the schools and the town.
 Kurian described the schools as isolated and disconnected from the town, and felt strongly that isolation was not good for the village.

-When asked about the villages’ growth, and new construction developments, Kurian was weary of supporting many new constructions in the area.
+When asked about the village’s growth and new infrastructure developments, Kurian was wary of supporting many new construction projects in the area.
 Kurian believes that the town should focus on strengthening and improving what they have already, before focusing on the towns’ growth.

 He said, “We have to be careful before we make too many new buildings.
 Traffic is a nightmare.
 Schools are being filled.”
 Kurian cautioned that with the town’s already present traffic and overcrowding issues, avoiding excessive growth is essential.